‘Main Atal Hoon’ review: A puff piece about AB Vajpayee and his party

 The dank air of conspiracy clings to the early deaths of two of Vajpayee’s mentors.
 While he admires Jawaharlal Nehru (Haresh Khatri), Indira Gandhi (Payal Kapoor Nair) is a tougher adversary, plotting away in the shadows to undermine Indian democratic institutions before Vajpayee and his posse leap to the rescue.

 Along the way, Vajpayee befriends Advani (Raja Rameshkumar Sevak).
-The more interesting relationship is with Rajkumari (Divya Uppadhayay), whom Vajpayee falls for in college and with whom he later embarks on one of the most Bohemian arrangements in Lutyen’s circles.
+The more interesting relationship is with Rajkumari (Ekta Kaul), whom Vajpayee falls for in college and with whom he later embarks on one of the most Bohemian arrangements in Lutyen’s circles.
 Vajpayee suggests that Rajkumari move in with him along with her husband and daughter so that he can have a sense of a family.

 The bond is shown as chaste, of course, just as Vajpayee is never seen to make a misstep.
 Going from strength to strength, conquering one and all through poems and rousing speeches, the movie’s Vajpayee is fully formed, with no creases or character-building setbacks.
 While Pankaj Tripathi’s imitation of Vajpayee’s particular speaking style and body language is spot-on, his character has as much weight as an election poster.